mistakenelf/teacup/README.md

 ## About The Project

-A filtree bubble for bubbletea apps
+A collection of bubbles and utilities for creating bubbletea applications.

 ### Built With